v15.9.0.STS User's Guide

 This chapter focuses on the concept and use of sections in assembly language programs.

 The ELF object files generated by the assembler and linker conform to the December 17, 2003 snapshot of the System V generic ABI (or gABI).
-This specification is currently maintained by SCO.

 The linker produces executable object modules.
 An executable object module has the same format as object files that are used as linker input.
 The sections in an executable object module, however, have been combined and placed in target memory, and the relocations are all resolved.